bolt/docs/source/howto/making-sure-htaccess-works.md

 If you do _not_ see an 'Internal Server Error', your Apache setup ignores the `.htaccess` file, and you need to fix that.
-If you are not sure if the file exists and is readable, download our test- script:
+If you are not sure if the file exists and is readable, download our test script:

  - Download the script here: [htaccess_tester.php on Github](https://raw.githubu
    sercontent.com/bolt/htaccess_tester/master/htaccess_tester.php)